jappy/unity-nrepl/README.md

 Note: Does work with cider-0.6.0 but asks you for a lisp expression when connecting.
 Cider 0.7.0beta also works but asks for 3 lisp expressions when connecting.
 I usually just enter the number 1 or something.
 Cider-0.6alpha works fine.

 Remaining issues:
 * nrepl editor disconnects when project changes or new files are add or removed.
-This only of course pertains to the development of editors.
+This only of course pertains to the development of editors--does not appy to nrepl server embedded in game.
 * sometimes Emacs crashes when typing...
 I think it is the autocomplete/suggest code.

-Todo:
-* fix nREPL Editor disable issues.
 * support new versions of cider.
 * build a set of middleware based on the cider-nrepl set of middleware.
 * Replaced BlockingCollection with a List... perhaps do something about that.
+* supply various versions of java, cider, and cider-nrepl so lisp expressions are not requested.